mixpanel/docs/pages/docs/cohort-sync/integrations/google-ads.md

 ## Select the Cohort in Google Ads

 You must log in to Google Business Manager to use the Mixpanel Cohort in Google Ads.
-Select the **Menu** in Google Business Manager’s top navigation.
+Select the **Menu** in Google Business Manager's top navigation.

 Click on **Tools & Settings** and launch Audience Manager.